Monitor Air Quality with a Fleet of Sensors

 The location secret with a Copy button next to it.

-Copy the Location ID and paste it into your code in place of <LOCATION ID>, so that that line resembles const orgID: string = "abcde12345".
+Copy the Location ID and paste it into your code in place of <LOCATION ID>, so that the line resembles const orgID: string = "abcde12345".

 3. Use the dropdown menu in the upper-right corner of the page to navigate to your organization settings page.
 Copy the Organization ID found under Details near the top of the page.
 Paste it in place of <ORGANIZATION ID> in your code.